Liposuction: Lymph-sparing liposuction

 This technique does not require a particular wand and is most often performed with either tumescent liposuction or WAL (below).
 It refers to the specific surgical technique, the skill of the surgeon, and the extensive training that is unique to removing lipedema fat.
-Because the scope is different for removal of lipedema fat versus cosmetic contouring, if lymph-sparing is not addressed in the surgical operative notes, a medical necessity review committee could determine that the procedure poses “a risk to the lymph system.”
+Because the scope is different for removal of lipedema fat versus cosmetic contouring, if lymph-sparing is not addressed in the surgical operative notes, a medical necessity review committee could determine that the procedure poses "a risk to the lymph system."

 Tumescent local anesthesia (TLA)/tumescent liposuction

 This may be referenced either way above, but the technique is the same.
 This is an anesthesia technique recommended for lymph-sparing liposuction surgery.
 Tumescent Liposuction refers to the use of anesthesia during liposuction.
-The word “tumescent” means swollen and firm.
+The word "tumescent" means swollen and firm.
 By injecting a large volume of very dilute lidocaine (local anesthetic) and epinephrine (capillary constrictor) into subcutaneous fat, the targeted tissue becomes swollen and firm, or tumescent.
 This technique does not require a special or specific type of wand.

 Power-assisted liposuction (PAL)

+Intraoperative view of power-assisted liposuction (PAL) demonstrating use of a reciprocating cannula.

 Referred to as "a vibrating cannula" in research studies, PAL uses a specific type of wand that creates an up and down, vibrating-like motion of the cannula to acquire greater fat removal.
 When compared to simple suction-assisted liposuction, PAL requires less energy for the surgeon to operate while also resulting in greater fat removal.
 It is commonly used for difficult, secondary, scarred areas, and when harvesting large volumes of fat for transfers to other areas.

 Note that techniques can be combined; for instance one could refer to the procedure as "lymph-sparing, tumescent liposuction using a vibrating (PAL) microcannula to treat lipedema."

 Water-jet assisted liposuction (WAL)

-A specific technique and wand commonly used for patients who require lymph-sparing liposuction for lipedema.
+A specific technique and wand are commonly used for patients who require lymph-sparing liposuction for lipedema.
 The lipedema fat is removed using a fan-shaped jet of water, which includes the anesthetic.
 In contrast to tumescent liposuction above, where the anesthetic solution is injected separately and beforehand, the WAL wand both injects the solution and suctions the fat.
 BodyJet is a Water-Assisted Liposuction system.